Fanny Carter Edson: Field of study and research focus

 Fanny Carter went to Wisconsin University for her master's degree, to then rejoin her husband.
 She worked at his company as an advisory geologist and then eventually a secretary-treasurer, which was not a part of her field.
 She went back to school again at Stanford university she became a graduate student instructor in the geology school.
 After taking many years of school for geology, and with special training and experience she began working in September 1924, with Roxana Petroleum corporation, that is now a part of the Shell Oil Company.

 Mrs. Edson initially worked on the liberal latitude for Roxana, this means she was responsible for examining the samples from the well of subsurface sediments and create a stratigraphy “map” of the layers of sediment.
 Fanny's work with the samples from the well and her stratigraphy sequences was helping the company's understanding of the subsurface Ordovician stratigraphy.

 Under Fanny's supervision the lab staff grew in numbers and they began to be known for their volume and authentic character of their stratigraphic work, and also being the most efficient in the region.
 In 1932, Fanny Carter Edson received a signal honor, although she did not have numerous writings, she was the first women of commercial employment.
-She was the one women elected that year to the fellowship in the Geological Society of America, which at that time was exclusive and only included 10 other women.
+She was the one woman elected that year to the fellowship in the Geological Society of America, which at that time was exclusive and only included 10 other women.
 Fanny Carter was a petroleum geologist and was a member of the American Association of Petroleum Geologists for 30 years.

-Impact on women

-Fanny Carter Edson's pursuit in geology has become an amazing example for woman all around the world in hopes to also pursue a career in the sciences.
-She was one of the few women who were early members of the geological profession.
-Because of this, all of her research and findings creates a precedence for the scientific and mathematical potential for all woman.
-Not only was Fanny a pioneer in her field, she was also a mother and a wife.
-Sending a message of women's capabilities to work while supporting and caring for a family.
-And even after the divorce, she was able to maintain her career while solely caring for her child.